Abule Egba

 Abule Egba is a neighborhood in Lagos, Nigeria.
 Abule egba are under Alimosho LGA of Lagos.
 The neighborhood was the site of a petroleum pipeline explosion, the 2006 Abule Egba pipeline explosion, which occurred on December 26, 2006.
 In 2016, the Lagos Government began construction of a flyover in the neighbourhood to ease the traffic caused by millions of persons plying its road on a daily basis.
-The bridge was completed and commissioned in May, 2017.
+The bridge was completed and commissioned in May 17, 2017 by the former governor of Lagos State, Mr. Akinwunmi Ambode.